Frosty704/Billboard/README.md

 and or DM me Frosty704#4638

 Feel free to join the [group!](https://vrc.group/FROSTY.8688) would love to meet anyone using my prefab

-# Working on

-- Left hand support & redo animator setup to fix desync
-- Redo UV mapping of og board and Windows 95 theme
-- Text render directly onto board model instead of black/white background texture sheet
-  - This way you can also have anything behind the text, such as gifs
-- Windows 11 Theme

 # Credits